andrejanesic/Python-Sound-Wave-Analysis/README.md

 # Python Sound Wave Analysis

 This program processes any given `.wav` signal to remove silence at the beginning/end of the record, and attempts to identify speech inside the wave.
-The wave(s) are then plotted as histograms, spectograms, etc.
+The wave(s) are then plotted as histograms, spectograms, etc. One or multiple waves may be plotted for comparison.

 ## Author